mishaiomdin/languages/index.md

 lang_code: none
 ---

-# Languages script
+# Languages notes

-Here, I will be publishing scripts for the languages I learn and teach.
+Here, I will be publishing notes on the languages I learn and teach.
 Those will be various resources, as well as tables, visual explanations of grammar rules, vocabulary etc.

 ## About me